kentnf/VirusDetect/tools/genbank_vrl_classification/readme.md

 #####3.1 manually corret host name

 The pipeline will classify some virus by its host name when it is not classified by means of genus.
-But the host name in GenBank may exist in abnormal that could not accepted by taxonomy database.
-So the file __manual_hname_table.txt_ records abnormal host name.
+But the host name in GenBank may present with abnormal description that could not accepted by taxonomy database.
+So the file **manual_hname_table.txt** contains all abnormal host name that did not accpet by GenBank.
 It lists one abnormal name per line.
-Please search the abnormal name using google, genbank taxon database, and iciba to infer the correct name, this correct name must be included in genbank taxon database (in name.dmp.gz).
-Then add the correct name behind the abnormal name in below format:

->abnormal name [tab] correct name [return]
+Please correct the abnormal name to make them consistent with GenBank.

 Example

 ######3.1.1 open file manual_hname_table.txt, the hosts were named as below:

-	grape cultivar 6-23
+>grape cultivar 6-23
-	grape cultivar 8612
+>grape cultivar 8612
-	grape cultivar 87-1
+>grape cultivar 87-1
-	grape cultivar Atebage
+>grape cultivar Atebage
-	grape cultivar Augusta
+>grape cultivar Augusta
-	grape cultivar Benifuji
+>grape cultivar Benifuji

 ######3.1.2 the abnormal host name should be 'Vitis vinifera' or 'wine grape' by searching GenBank taxonomy database.